BeshoyAnwar/Distance-measurement-using-UltraSonic/README.md

 # Distance measurement using UltraSonic
+we used an ultrasonic sensor to measure the distances in range 2cm:400cm and display it on three 7-segments on TIVA C board
 # Ultrasonic Sensor Module
 Ultrasonic sensor HC-SR04 is used here to measure distance in range of 2cm-400cm with accuracy of 3mm.
 The sensor module consists of ultrasonic transmitter, receiver and the control circuit.
 The working principle of ultrasonic sensor is as follows: